vijay-bublu/Bank_Management/README.md

-The Bank_Management
+🏦The Bank Management

 As a Java developer, I built this Banking Management System using Spring Boot and MySQL to handle banking operations such as managing accounts, customers, branches, employees, loans, and transactions.
 My goal was to create a structured and scalable backend system that ensures efficient banking operations with proper data management.

+💼 Project Architecture & Design
  I designed the project using a layered architecture to separate concerns and improve maintainability.

 🔹 Controller Layer (controller package) – Handles API requests and responses using @RestController.
 🔹 Service Layer (service package) – Implements business logic and interacts with DAOs.